satvikmishra44/PanScienceRAG/README.md

 ### 🧾 Notes
 - Ensure MongoDB and ChromaDB services are running before ingesting documents.
 - Large PDFs are automatically chunked for efficient retrieval.
-- API Keys Are Exposed In .env for your testing